 While the loon population in Minnesota appears to be relatively stable, and even showing a slight increase, we can take some steps to help protect the state bird of Minnesota:

 Become a Volunteer Loon Watcher: if you live on or near a lake in Minnesota you may be able to help monitor the loon population on "your" lake.
 For information about the program, call or email Pam Perry at firstname.lastname@example.org or (218) 828-2228.

 Loons nest on shore.
 If you have lake property, leave the shoreline in its natural condition to provide for loon nesting.

 Resist the temptation to approach a loon nest, either from shore or by boat.
 A nesting loon that is disturbed may abandon the nest for a long period of time leaving her eggs or chicks vulnerable to a predator.
 Enjoy the loons from a distance using binoculars.

 Minnesota Vacation Rentals by VRBO - Choose a vacation rental in a specific area or get ideas about some of the best Minnesota vacation destinations before you decide.
 Take a look at some of these fantastic properties and locations for your group of any size.

-Amazon Associates Disclosure - Judith Ramsey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
-Thank you for supporting this site so I can continue to bring you Visit Minnesota.
+Amazon Associates Disclosure - We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.